christopher-dG/gpymusic/README.md

 'now playing' output, `content{1|2}` affect the main window, and `background`/`foreground` are self-explanatory.

+Setting `background` to `default` allows you to use your terminal background colour, which means this allows transparency if your terminal supports it.

 **Note**: Upon exiting the program, your terminal colours will likely be modified.
 Just open a new terminal session and your colours will be back to normal.